makrai/notes/poliak18-hypot-only-baselines-in-infer-starsem.md

 ## Criticism of the Majority Baseline

 * Across six of the ten datasets, our hypothesis-only model
-  * significantly outperforms the majoritybaseline, even
+  * significantly outperforms the majority baseline, even
   * outperforming the best reported results on one dataset, recast SPR
 * it is unclear whether the construction method is responsible
   * largest relative gains are on humanelicited models
   * baseline performances of other datasets are noticeably larger
   * by including multiple genres, an NLI dataset may contain less biases
-* On three of the five human judged datasets, the hypothesis-only model defaults to labeling each instance with the majority class tag.
-We find the same behavior in one recast dataset (DPR)
+* On three of the five human judged datasets, the hypothesis-only model defaults to labeling each instance with the major class
+  * We find the same behavior in one recast dataset (DPR)

 # 6 Statistical Irregularities